Chris Evans named People magazine’s Sexiest Man Alive

 People interviewed Evans, 41, at a Georgia farmhouse, where the actor talked about finding a better work-life balance.
 “The most enjoyable aspect of my career right now is feeling secure enough to take my foot off the gas,” he said.

-Evans’ first film role came in 2000’s “The New Comers” and he played superhero Johnny Storm in two “Fantastic Four” films released in 2005 and 2007.
+Evans’ first film role came in the 2000s “The New Comers,” and he played superhero Johnny Storm in two “Fantastic Four” films released in 2005 and 2007.
 But he gained widespread fame in 2011 with the release of “Captain America: The First Avenger.”

 Since then, he’s played the wholesome superhero in 10 Marvel films, laying down his shield after saving the universe in “Avengers: Endgame” in 2019.